Get holiday-ready

 Rule #3: Care About Your Reputation

-The reputation of the person or business that sends the mail means a lot.
-If it’s too low, spam filters will show no mercy to the emails.
+The reputation of the person or business that sends the mail means a lot, and reducing spam complaints is crucial..
+If the reputation is too low, spam filters will show no mercy to the emails.

 How can you track your reputation and what actions influence it?